ayebear/config-file/README.md

     },
     "Back to outer array"
 }
-// Arrays are jagged and fully dynamic, please refer to the "Arrays" section for more information.
+// Please refer to the "Arrays" section for more information.

 [Section2]